randym/acts_as_xlsx/README.md

 **4. Automates localization of column heading with i18n support

-**5. Lets you specify columns to exclude from the report.
+**5. Lets you specify columns the precise columns and/or methods you want to call to populate your table in one go.

 **6. Gives you access to the axlsx package so you can add styles, charts and pictures to satisfy those flashy sales guys.